svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

 - A **240‑acre site by I‑55, north of 67 and west of CC near Festus** has been marketed as a possible **data center campus**.
 - **Timber Creek Resort / Holiday Inn Club Vacations (De Soto)** is being **auctioned Dec.
 1**, so its long‑term future is uncertain.

 All of these sit in the same corridor.
-The question is: **do we grow on our terms, or on someone elses?**
+The question is: **do we grow on our terms, or on someone else's?**

 ## 3. The idea: "Growth with Guardrails"